infosecn1nja/Red-Teaming-Toolkit/README.md

 ## Reconnaissance
 ### Active Intelligence Gathering
+* **altdns** Altdns is a DNS recon tool that allows for the discovery of subdomains that conform to patterns.
+Altdns takes in words that could be present in subdomains under a domain (such as test, dev, staging) as well as takes in a list of subdomains that you know of.https://github.com/urbanadventurer/altdns
 * **unhidens** Small DNS Recon utility, allows you to obtain some useful info about NS-servers placed behind relays, firewalls, etc. Requires 'dig' utility! https://github.com/german-namestnikov/unhidens
 * **knock** is a python tool designed to enumerate subdomains on a target domain through a wordlist.
 It is designed to scan for **DNS zone transfer** and to try to bypass the **wildcard DNS record** automatically if it is enabled.
 Now knockpy supports queries to VirusTotal subdomains, you can setting the API_KEY within the config.json file. https://github.com/guelfoweb/knock.git
 * **subbrute** SubBrute is a community driven project with the goal of creating the fastest, and most accurate subdomain enumeration tool.
 Some of the magic behind SubBrute is that it uses open resolvers as a kind of proxy to circumvent DNS rate-limiting.
 This design also provides a layer of anonymity, as SubBrute does not send traffic directly to the target's name servers. https://github.com/infosec-au/subbrute